-Arsonist jailed for starting 12 forest fires in the Catalonia region this summer
+Arsonist jailed for starting 12 forest fires in Catalonia this summer.

 A 54-year-old man has been sentenced to provisional prison by a court in Bisbal de l’Emporda, this afternoon, Tuesday, October 26.
 The man was charged with deliberately starting 12 different forest fires in Catalonia during the course of this summer.